durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

 Furthermore, removing water molecules allows for specialized scoring functions and algorithms designed for 'dry' docking scenarios, which may not account for the dynamic and complex nature of water-protein and water-ligand interactions.
 However, while removing water molecules is a common practice, the decision to do so should be informed by the specific objectives of the simulation and the characteristics of the protein-ligand system under study.
-In some cases, the inclusion of key water molecules, especially those known to play a critical role in the binding process or in maintaining protein structure, may be necessary for a more accurate representation of the biological system.
+In some cases, the inclusion of key water molecules, especially those that play a critical role in the binding process or in maintaining protein structure, may be necessary for a more accurate representation of the biological system.

 This tutorial will ignore all crystallographic water molecules from our structure.
 We can ignore the water molecules in two ways: hide or delete.